In China, mobile apps like AliPay and WeChat are the dominant companies in the popular social media-based payment platforms. Currently

 "Always, Alipay will resolutely retreat for merchants involved in virtual currency transactions; for personal accounts suspected of virtual currency transactions, according to the circumstances, resolutely take restrictions on account collection functions or even permanently limit collections and other measures ."

 Both companies have also set up "risk prevention" programs meant to inform their users of the risks involved with investing in digital currencies and ICOs.
-Tencent expressed their intentions:
+Tencent expressed

 "Tencent once again appeal(s) to users to recognize the risks of ICO and “virtual currency” trading platforms at home and abroad, firmly establish awareness of risk prevention, actively cooperate with special rectification work, and jointly safeguard financial order and social stability."